 A related line of inquiry involves the role of endogenous and exogenous mucilage

 in gastrointestinal health.
 The seeds of M. pudica are rich in a structurally complex mucilage composed predominantly of glucuronoxylans—polysaccharides capable of forming gels with marked emulsifying and adsorptive capacities (Bukhari et al., 2022; Mandal et al., 2022).
 Alternative and integrative medicine practitioners posit that these mucilaginous substances may promote the aggregation, loosening, and intestinal elimination of “mucoid plaques”—adherent accumulations of mucus, cellular debris, toxins, and biofilm components reportedly found on the bowel wall, especially in cases of intestinal dysbiosis or chronic inflammation (Smith and Bratman, 2003; Bukhari et al., 2022).
-Although the clinical reality of mucoid plaques remains controversial and underexplored in conventional gastroenterology (Gerson and Wong, 2006), a growing number of empirical case observations suggest that dietary or phytotherapeutic interventions with mucilaginous plants can facilitate visible expulsion of dense intestinal residues, supporting improved gut function and potentially reducing local inflammation (Smith and Bratman, 2003; Bukhari et al., 2022).
+Although the clinical reality of mucoid plaques remains controversial and underexplored in conventional gastroenterology (Gerson and Wong, 2006), a growing number of empirical case observations suggest that dietary or Phyto therapeutic interventions with mucilaginous plants can facilitate visible expulsion of dense intestinal residues, supporting improved gut function and potentially reducing local inflammation (Smith and Bratman, 2003; Bukhari et al., 2022).

 Given these converging lines of evidence— established antiparasitic, anti-biofilm, anti- inflammatory, and mucolytic activities—this work proposes a comprehensive and critical investigation into the pharmacological effects of Mimosa pudica on intestinal parasites, microbial biofilms, and mucous residue dynamics.
 Using a hybrid approach—melding systematic literature synthesis with recent experimental, in vitro, and ex vivo data—this study aims to clarify the mechanisms through which M. pudica may serve as a biotechnological and therapeutic agent in the context of intestinal detoxification, infection management, and gut health restoration.